 Unlike many other common variants of fig trees, this one doesn’t bloom.
 The fruits of these trees have a dark purplish skin which is usually sold fresh.
 While growing this tree at home, you will likely witness fruits during the late summer and spring months.

 11. Creeping Fig Tree

-Growing in hardiness zones 9 to 15, the Creeping fig is best known as a climbing plant, that tends to cover up everything it comes across.
-Also popular as the Topical Ivy, you will find this plant sticking to walls, fences, and even the ground with its hardy aerial rootlets.
+Growing in hardiness zones 9 to 15, the Creeping fig is best known as a climbing plant that tends to cover up everything it comes across.
+Also popular as the Topical Ivy, this plant sticks to walls, fences, and even the ground with its hardy aerial rootlets.
 These rootlets are also known to grasp almost anything they end up encountering.

 Owing to their vigorous growth, these figs may be invasive if you allow them to thrive without getting them pruned.
-You should also closely watch this plant and prune it at least once a year to further ensure that it doesn’t end up covering the plants or trees in proximity.
+You should also closely watch this plant and prune it at least once a year to ensure it doesn’t end up covering the plants or trees nearby.